-Directors must ensure that a corporation carries on business only when it can meet its liabilities.
-Directors can be personally liable if the corporation conducts business while insolvent.
-When a corporation is insolvent, in addition to the basic fiduciary duty owed to the corporation, directors owe special duties towards different stakeholders (including employees and creditors) and the environment.
+Directors must ensure that the company only carries on business if it can meet its liabilities.
+Directors can be personally liable if the company conducts business while insolvent.
+When a company is insolvent, in addition to the basic fiduciary duty owed to the company, directors owe special duties towards different stakeholders such as employees, creditors and the environment.